 Valley and stream corridors are valued landscape features that provide topographic and habitat diversity, act as corridors and linkages, and contain rich archaeological resources.
-Maintaining the integrity of these streams will foster the maintenance of the ecological health of the valley and surrounding land-based features.
-Vaughn will work in consultation with the Toronto and Region Conservation Authority to protect valley and stream corridors as critical elements of the Natural Heritage Network.
+Maintaining the integrity of these streams will help to ensure the maintenance of the ecological health of the valley and surrounding land-based features.
+In coordination with the Toronto and Region Conservation Authority, Vaughan will protect valley and stream corridors as critical elements of the Natural Heritage Network.
 Development will be restricted within valley and stream corridors and the natural features and functions within these systems will be protected and enhanced.

 - 3.3.1.1.
-To protect and enhance valley and stream corridors by: - prohibiting development or site alteration in valley and stream corridors and their required vegetation protection zones except as permitted per the provisions of policy 3.2.3.7.c; - b. prohibiting uncontrolled storm sewer discharges into valley and stream corridors within Vaughan; and, - c. requiring that the minimum vegetation protection zone adjoining a valley and stream corridor be excluded from any proposed development block and shall be restored and revegetated with native species and maintained as part of the Natural Heritage Network. - 3.3.1.2.
-That no application for development or site alteration on lands abutting or adjacent to valley and stream corridors will be considered by Council unless the precise limits of valley and stream corridors and appropriate ecological buffers have been established to the satisfaction of the City, in consultation the Toronto and Region Conservation Authority.
+To protect and enhance valley and stream corridors by: - prohibiting development or site alteration in valley and stream corridors and their required vegetation protection zones; - b. prohibiting uncontrolled storm sewer discharges into valley and stream corridors within Vaughan; and, - c. requiring that the minimum vegetation protection zone adjoining a valley and stream corridor be excluded from any proposed development block and shall be restored and revegetated with native species and maintained as part of the Natural Heritage Network. - 3.3.1.2.
+That no application for development or site alteration on lands abutting or adjacent to valley and stream corridors will be considered unless the precise limits of valley and stream corridors have been established to the satisfaction of the City and the Toronto and Region Conservation Authority.

 - 3.3.1.3.
-That those public works considered to be generally compatible for location in the valleys are those associated with flood control, erosion control, reconstruction, repair or maintenance of existing drains approved under the Drainage Act.
-Public works which because of their linear nature, such as roadways, must cross the valleys at some point are permitted following completion of necessary environmental assessments.
-Where such structures are necessary, they must be properly sited, designed and constructed with state-of-the-art erosion and sediment control measures to minimize environmental impacts and measures shall be identified to maintain habitat area and enhance overall ecosystem function. - 3.3.1.4.
-To recognize that proposals for modifications to watercourses may occur at the time of proposed development or site alteration.
-Such proposals may only be considered by the City in consultation with the Toronto and Region Conservation Authority provided that all other policies of this Plan are satisfied and that such modification is associated with a permitted development.
-Where such alterations are proposed, the proponent must satisfy the requirements of the Toronto and Region Conservation Authority, address the considerations outlined in the Environmental Management Guide, and demonstrate an improve the ecological function of the watercourse. - 3.3.1.5.
+That those public works considered to be generally compatible for location in the valleys are those associated with flood control, erosion control, reconstruction, repair or maintenance of existing drains approved under the Drainage Act, and those which because of their linear nature, such as roadways, must cross the valleys at some point.
+Where such structures are necessary, they must be properly sited, designed and constructed with state-of-the-art erosion and sediment control measures to minimize environmental impacts. - 3.3.1.4.
+To recognize that proposals for modifications to minor watercourses may occur at the time of proposed development or site alteration.
+Such proposals may only be considered by the City and Toronto and Region Conservation Authority provided that all other policies of this Plan are satisfied and that such modification is associated with a permitted development.
+Where such alterations are proposed, the proponent must satisfy the requirements of the Toronto and Region Conservation Authority, address the considerations outlined in the Environmental Management Guide, and ensure an improvement to the ecological function of the watercourse. - 3.3.1.5.
 To support the ongoing efforts of the Ministry of Natural Resources and the Toronto and Region Conservation Authority to protect valley and stream corridors, and to work cooperatively with these agencies to successfully achieve the goals of this Plan.